-- We accept students with a grade 6 or more in either English Literature GCSE or English Language GCSE (it doesn't matter which).
-After negotiation, some students may be permitted to take the course if they have a grade 5 in both. - English Literature A-level combines well with other arts subjects (Art, Music, Drama) and other humanities subjects (History, Drama, Sociology, R.E.
+- We accept students with a grade 7 or more in English Literature GCSE.
+You must also have grade 5 or above in English Language GCSE. - English Literature A-level combines well with other arts subjects (Art, Music, Drama) and other humanities subjects (History, Drama, Sociology, R.E.
 Psychology).
 However, some students have successfully combined English Literature A-level with Maths and Science so don't feel too limited! - ☞ OK, SO YOU'VE DECIDED YOU'D LIKE TO TAKE ENGLISH LITERATURE!
 WHAT SHOULD YOU DO BETWEEN NOW AND SEPTEMBER?